Find Grad Schools

 8 Yearly Graduations

 The 10th most popular school in the country for anatomy majors who are seeking their master's degree is Eastern Virginia Medical School.
 Roughly 1,200 attend the school each year.
 During the most recent year for which we have data, 8 people received their master's degree in anatomy from Eastern Virginia Medical School.
-Around 50% of these students were from an underrepresented racial-ethnic group, and 75% were women.
+About 50% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 #12